libraries-fi/kirkanta-api/doc/documentation.md

 but we reserve the right to block any clients deemed to be generating excessive amounts of *dumb queries*.

+The information produced through the interface is licensed under the [Creative Commons 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/deed.en), which allows the information to be edited and redistributed across different media.
+In this case, the provider of the material, Kirjastot.fi, the CC 4.0 license and a link to the front page of the interface (this documentation) must be mentioned.

 ## Available languages
 Content is produced independently by libraries.
 For the most part content is provided in Finnish, while availability of English and Swedish translations is regional.
 Russian and Sami languages